MENTOR ME CAREERS

 What is the Singapore Dollar?

 The Singapore Dollar (SGD) is the official currency of Singapore.
 The dollar is divided into 100 cents, i.e., 100 cents = 1 dollar.
-It is denoted by the dollar sign ($) or S$ to distinguish it from the other currencies which also have the dollar sign such as the USD, AUD, etc. All the banknotes and coins are issued by the Monetary Authority of Singapore.
-The Singapore dollar is the 13th most traded currency in the world [1].
+It is denoted by the dollar sign ($) or S$ to distinguish it from other currencies that also use the dollar sign, such as the USD and AUD.
+All the banknotes and coins are issued by the Monetary Authority of Singapore.
+The Singapore Dollar is the 13th most traded currency in the world.

 As per the current exchange rate of SGD & INR on 11 January 2023, then the conversion rate is 61.
 Which makes 10 dollar in Indian rupees, equivalent to INR 610

 Singapore’s central bank mints coins in the denominations of 5 cents, 10 cents, 20 cents, 50 cents, and one dollar.
-However, the minting of 1 cent coin is discontinued from 1985, it is still a legal tender.
-Banknotes are issued in the denominations of $2, $5, $10, S$50, and $100. $1, $20, $25, and $500 were discontinued but are still accepted as legal tender.
-The bank also printed $1,000 and $10,000 notes but they are never circulated and were used for intra-governmental transactions only.
+Although the 1 cent coin was discontinued in 1985, it remains legal tender.
+Banknotes are issued in the denominations of $2, $5, $10, $50, and $100.
+Notes of $1, $20, $25, and $500 were discontinued but are still accepted as legal tender.
+Higher denominations like $1,000 and $10,000 are rarely circulated and are primarily used for intra-governmental transactions.

 Coins

-The first series of coins were introduced in the year 1967.
-These series of coins were known as the Marine Series.
-The production of the first series was phased out by 1985.
-The second series was active from 1985 to 2013.
-These coins were smaller in size in comparison.
-This series was known as the Floral Series.
-This series is still in continuation, but the 1 cent coin was taken out of circulation in 2004.
+The first series of coins, introduced in 1967, was known as the Marine Series and was phased out by 1985.
+The second series, active from 1985 to 2013, was known as the Floral Series.
+This series is still in use, except for the 1 cent coin, which was taken out of circulation in 2004.
+The current series, introduced in 2013, is known as the Iconic Series and features landmarks of Singapore.

 The Monetary Authority of Singapore announced a new series of coins which were circulated starting from 2013.
 These featured the icons and landmarks of Singapore.
 This is known as the Iconic Series.
 Here are the details and specifications of these coins.